Cambrian Credit Union Rules

 - In the case of an incorporated body; the Corporate Representative

 - Elections for the Board of Directors of the Credit Union shall be conducted by secret ballot unless undertaken prior to the annual general meeting by postal vote.
-Except where otherwise specified in these Rules or law, all questions shall be resolved by a simple majority of votes
+Except where otherwise specified in these Rules or law, all questions shall be resolved by a simple majority of votes cast.

-- A Member is able to exercise the right to speak and vote at a general meeting of the Credit Union and is deemed to be in attendance when they and all those attending the meeting are in a position to communicate with each The Directors may make whatever arrangements they consider appropriate to enable those attending a general meeting of the Credit Union to exercise their rights to speak or vote at it including by electronic means.
+- A Member is able to exercise the right to speak and vote at a general meeting of the Credit Union and is deemed to be in attendance when they and all those attending the meeting are in a position to communicate with each other.
+The Directors may make whatever arrangements they consider appropriate to enable those attending a general meeting of the Credit Union to exercise their rights to speak or vote at it including by electronic means.
 In determining attendance at a meeting of the Credit Union, it is immaterial whether any two or more Members attending are in the same place as each other.

 - Every general meeting shall have a chairperson, who shall not be entitled to vote unless the number of votes cast are equal, at which point he or she shall have a casting vote.
 The president of the Credit Union shall, if present, take the chair at general meetings.
-If the president is not present, the vice-president shall take the chair and if he or she is not present then the voting members of the Board present shall elect one from their number to do
+If the president is not present, the vice-president shall take the chair and if he or she is not present then the voting members of the Board present shall elect one from their number to do so.

 - No business shall be transacted at a general meeting unless a quorum is present.
 A quorum shall be 10 per cent of the membership, or 15 Members, whichever is the lesser number.
 If within half an hour from the time appointed for the meeting to commence a quorum is not present then the meeting, if convened upon the requisition of Members, shall be dissolved.
 In any other case the meeting shall be adjourned until a later date within 30 days of the meeting at which the adjournment took place.
 The Members present at a meeting so adjourned shall constitute a quorum.

-- No meeting shall become unable to conduct business from the want of a quorum arising after the chair has been
+- No meeting shall become unable to conduct business from the want of a quorum arising after the chair has been taken.

 - The chairperson may adjourn any Members’ meeting for any good and sufficient reason.